100th Annual Lake County Round-Up Rodeo

 Of all the events in a rodeo, it can be argued that bull dogging offers the greatest amount of eye-appeal to the spectator.
 It is a display of strength and an exhibition of finesse and skill.
 With the aid of a hazer, the contestant must jump off a horse running early 30 mph, reach for the steer's horns, slide him to a stop, and lay him on the ground.
 The challenge as a spectator is to decide which is most impressive: timing, strength, or courage.

-Open Barrel Racing - Sunday & Monday performances, $100 entry fee, $1000 added purse, no age limit, one run
+Open Barrel Racing - Sunday performance only, entry fee $75 with $150 added purse, no age limit, one run.

-(Team roping events qualify in Sunday's slack performance.
-Top 6 teams rope in Sunday's rodeo performance.)
+Local Team Roping and Women's Team Roping events qualify in Sunday's slack performance.
+Top 6 teams rope in Sunday's rodeo performance.

 For information on all kids events, contact Mesa Greenfield at email@example.com or 541-219-0439.